DavidFW1960/bom_forecast/README.md

 To get the Product ID for any BOM city:
 - Go to [this](http://www.bom.gov.au/nsw/observations/map.shtml) website and search for "City Forecast", or "Town Forecast".
-- The Product ID for your city will be in the left most column, and will look like "IDV10450"
+- The Product ID for your city will be in the left most column, or at the bottom of the page, and will look like "IDV10450"

 Configuration variables: